coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/securing-your-stake-pool-using-a-hardware-wallet.md

 # Securing Your Stake Pool Using a Hardware Wallet

-If you fail to keep the private keys for your stake pool secure using an air-gapped, offline computer, then securing your **pool pledge account** and **pool reward account** using a hardware wallet such as [Trezor](https://trezor.io/) or [Ledger Nano S/X](https://www.ledger.com/) offers an extra level of security.
+If you are concerned that storing the private keys for your stake pool using an air-gapped, offline computer may not offer sufficient protection, then securing your **pool pledge account** and **pool reward account** using a hardware wallet such as [Trezor](https://trezor.io/) or [Ledger Nano S/X](https://www.ledger.com/) provides an additional layer of security.
 Credits to [angelstakepool](https://github.com/angelstakepool/add-hw-wallet-owner-to-pool) for documenting the procedure.

 {% hint style="danger" %}
 **Critical Reminder**: After adding a 2nd pool owner using a hardware wallet, you **must wait 2 epochs** before you transfer pledge funds from your **CLI Method** or **Mnemonic Method Wallet** to hardware wallet.
 Do not transfer any funds earlier because your pool pledge will not be met.